 kuke run¶

-To re-attach to an existing cell, use kuke attach <cell>.
+To re-attach to an already-running cell without bouncing it, use kuke attach <cell>.

 Flags¶